Reti, Pakistan

-Reti (Urdu: ریتی) is a small city of Ghotki District in the Sindh Province of Pakistan.
+Reti (Urdu: ریتی) is a town of Ghotki District in the Sindh province of Pakistan.
 It is situated about 110 km from Sukkur, and between Daharki and Ubauro, about 30 km from the Indian border.

-There are several religious places in the city including mausoleums of Al Mahdi (A.J) Imam Bargah Reti, Pir Fida Hussain Shah, Pir Gulan Shah Bukhari, Shaheed Shahnawas Ghoth, Kamu Shaheed, Dado Bambhlo Shaheed (near Marowala), Hazur Pir, Pir Noor Shah and Many Dargaz and Imam Bargahs.
+There are several religious places in the town including mausoleums of Al Mahdi Imam Bargah Reti, Pir Fida Hussain Shah, Pir Gulan Shah Bukhari, Shaheed Shah Nawaz Ghoth, Kamu Shaheed, Dado Bambhlo Shaheed (near Marowala), Hazur Pir, Pir Noor Shah and Many Dargaz and Imam Bargahs.

 The Reti railway station is one of the oldest railway stations in Sindh.

 There is oil development in the area.

 Religion

 The Reti is predominantly Muslim, with a small Hindu Menghwar minority.

 Al Mahdi (A.J) Imam Bargah Reti

 The Al Mahdi (A.J) Imam Bargah Reti is one of the oldest and most historic Imam Bargah Reti.

 Here is an Largest ALam Pak of Sindh.